osmocom/osmo-asf4-dfu/README.md

 The board name can be set in 'gcc/Makefile' *BOARD* variable, or provided while compiling (e.g. `make BOARD=SAME54_XPLAINED_PRO`).
 *SAME54_XPLAINED_PRO* is the default value.

-The resulting firmware binary is `AtmelStart.bin`.
+The resulting firmware binary is `bootloader.bin`.

 Flashing
 ========